 In January 2016, the IASB issued IFRS 16 Leases ("IFRS 16"), its new lease standard that requires lessees to recognize assets and liabilities for most leases on the statement of financial position.
 Lessees applying IFRS 16 will have a single accounting model for all leases, with certain exemptions.
 Lessor accounting is substantially unchanged.
-The new standard is effective for the year ends commencing after December 31, 2018 with limited early application permitted.
-The Company is currently monitoring the development of this standard and assessing the impact that adoption of this standard may have on the interim condensed consolidated financial statements.
+The new standard is effective for the year ends commencing after December 31, 2018, with limited early application permitted.
+The Company is currently assessing the impact that adoption of this standard may have on the interim condensed consolidated financial statements.